irisyjchang/InstituteForComputingInResearch/README.md

 InstituteForComputingInResearch
 # LEXRANK
 Lexrank is an unsupervised approach to text summarization based on graph-based centrality scoring of sentences.
-It strives for sentences to recommend other similar sentences to the reader; therefore, a sentence similar to many others will be a centrality.
-In other words, to get ranked highly and placed in a summary, a sentence must be similar to many sentences that are also similar to many others, instigating intuitive sense.
+Sentences recommend other similar sentences to the reader; therefore, a sentence similar to many others will be a centrality.
+In other words, to get ranked highly and placed in a summary, a sentence must be similar to many sentences that are also similar to many others, instigating an intuitive sense.
 ## INSTALLATION
 use the package manager [pip](https://pypi.org/project/pip/) to install lexrank
 ```bash